Private renting - information for landlords

 With regards to private sector housing, our priorities are to:

-- Influence private landlords to provide good standards of accommodation which is properly managed at affordable rents
+Influence private landlords to provide good standards of accommodation, which will be properly managed, at affordable rents

 Homes 4 U